Flu Shot More Effective Than Nasal Spray

 NPR's Richard Knox explains.

-Professor ARNOLD MONTO (Epidemiology professor, University of Michigan): If you are vaccinated with the injected vaccine, you have about a 70 percent chance of preventing influenza.
+ARNOLD MONTO: If you are vaccinated with the injected vaccine, you have about a 70 percent chance of preventing influenza.
 With a nasal spray vaccine you're not going to get quite as much protection if you're an adult.

 KNOX: In fact, only half as much protection as conventional flu shots.
 But that's with seasonal flu.
 With the new pandemic flu virus circulating this fall, Monto says FluMist might be just as good at protecting younger adults.
 The nasal spray vaccine is approved for people up to age 50.